webplatform/docs-wpd/Annotations/index.md

 * Persist annotations across different versions of same spec ** May require "canonical URL"?
 ** Alert users when they start annotating an older version of a document (requires knowing the current version)
+* API so bots can add annotations, change states, etc.

 ==Interface==
 * Toggle annotation functionality on or off